Mj12-Studio/ue-hexgridmanager-docs/documents/documentation/documentation.md

 ### HexTile ###

-*Base class for objects that HexGridManager can use to tile its' grid.*
+*Base class for objects that HexGrid can use to tile its' grid.*

 ### HexTileClassReference ###

 *A reference to a HexTile-derived class, (TSubclassOf\<AHexTile\>).
-HexGridManager needs this to spawn tile instances from.*
+HexGrid needs this to spawn tile instances from.*

 ### Int ###